yuxiang-gao/awesome-embodied-agent/README.md

 > Challenges in applying RL to manipulation:
 >
 > - *Challenge in environment modeling*: an automated **real-to-sim tuning module** that brings the simulated environment closer to the real world
+>   - autotune module: simulator physics parameters affecting kinematics and dynamics, as well as robot model constants from the URDF file (including link inertia values, joint limits, and joint/link poses).
 > - *Challenge in reward design*: a **generalized reward design scheme** that simplifies reward engineering for long-horizon contact-rich manipulation tasks -- *disentangle a full task into intermediate “contact goals” and “object goals”*.
 > - *Challenge in policy learning*: a divide-and-conquer distillation process that improves the sample efficiency of hard-exploration problems while maintaining sim-to-real performance
 > - *Challenge in object perception*: a mixture of sparse and dense object representations to bridge the sim-to-real perception gap.
+>

 - **Learning to Manipulate Anywhere: A Visual Genralizable Framework For Visual Reinforcement Learning** Zhecheng Yuan, Tianming Wei, Shuiqi Cheng, Gu Zhang, Yuanpei Chen, Huazhe Xu, 2024